Last Updated on July 31, 2021 by Grow with Bovees

 Suitable For A Well Drained Rockery

-Other popular plants for a rockery are the many different kinds of ericas, which also need well-drained, slightly acid soil.
+Other popular plants for a rockery are the many kinds of ericas, which also need well-drained, slightly acid soil.
 For growing most other plants, the soil should be a mixture of garden loam and compost, much the same as the soil you would use when growing these plants in your garden beds.
+If you are planning a small rock garden then you could use store bought compost in bags, which is sometimes easier to spread than garden soil.

 The most important thing to remember when choosing plants for a rock garden is to get plants that all need the same growing conditions, as this will make caring for them so much easier.
 The depth of soil in most rockeries is fairly limited, so it is best to choose plants with shallow root systems.